 Write a sentence that describes the relationship between time and water height.
 The idea and data for this problem come from: The North Carolina School of Science and Mathematics.
 Contemporary Precalculus Through Applications.
 2nd Edition, 1999 ed.
 N.p.: Everyday Learning Corp., n.d.
 Print.

-Data Set = Light intensity.
-It makes sense that as you get further away from a light source, the intensity of the light diminishes, but what is the relationship?
+Data Set : Light intensity.
+It makes sense that as you get further away from a light source the intensity of the light diminishes, but what is the relationship?
 The intensity of a light was measured in mW/cm2 at distances from 120 cm to 210 cm away from the light source and the results are recorded in the table. (i)

 Find a function that models the data.
 (Distance is the independent variable; light intensity is the dependent variable.)